waste not, want not

 Food is wasted in enormous proportions, not only in Boston, but also all over the world.
 Here are some stunning facts about food waste:

-- The amount of food Americans waste every day (forty percent of the food produced) is enough to fill the Rose Bowl stadium in California.
+The amount of food Americans waste every day (40 % of the food produced1) is enough to fill the Rose Bowl stadium in California.

 - Decomposing food in landfills emits methane, a gas that has a twenty-five times more potent effect on global climate change than does carbon dioxide.

-- 300 million barrels of oil and one quarter of total freshwater consumption are used each year to produce food that is ultimately wasted.
+- 300 million barrels of oil and one quarter of total freshwater consumption are used each year to produce food that is ultimately wasted.2

-- On a per capita basis, food waste represents 1,400 calories of food per person per day or 150 trillion calories per year.
+- On a per capita basis, food waste represents 1,400 calories of food per person per day or 150 trillion calories per year.3

 What are the benefits of food rescue?
 Isn’t it just easier to compost leftover food?